bestiejs/benchmark.js/doc/README.md

 The Benchmark constructor.
 <br>
 <br>
-Note: The Benchmark constructor exposes a handful of lodash methods to make working with arrays, collections, and objects easier.
-The lodash methods are:<br>
+Note: The Benchmark constructor exposes a handful of lodash-like methods to make working with arrays, collections, and objects easier.
+The lodash-like methods are:<br>
 [`each/forEach`](https://lodash.com/docs#forEach), [`forOwn`](https://lodash.com/docs#forOwn),
 [`has`](https://lodash.com/docs#has), [`indexOf`](https://lodash.com/docs#indexOf),